 Before submitting your application, please carefully read all the material presented above.
 Consider how well the apprenticeship program might fit your farming goals.
 It’s important that applicants have a realistic idea of what the program involves as well as their ability to fully participate from beginning to end.

 Note: Applying to the apprenticeship program does not guarantee a spot at Soil Born Farms.
-Applications are reviewed by farms and CFA staff to ensure the best fit possible between a host farm and an apprentice.
+Applications are reviewed by all participating farms and each farm will choose whether to extend a job offer to an applicant.
+Applicants do not get to choose which farms to apply to, but CFA staff do review applications to ensure the best fit possible between a host farm and an apprentice.